VagueEntertainment/leafletbomb/README.md

   Install Meteor
     curl https://install.meteor.com/ | sh

-install npm if meteor install didn't do it for you.
+Install npm if meteor install didn't do it for you.
     sudo apt install npm

+Run leaflet bomb by running these commands. cd leafletbomb meteor